 IFRS 16, Leases IFRS 16 is a new standard that sets out the principles for recognition, measurement, presentation, and disclosure of leases including guidance for both parties to a contract, the lessee and the lessor.
 The new standard eliminates the classification of leases as either operating or finance leases as is required by IAS 17 and instead introduces a single lessee accounting model.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
-The impact of IFRS 16 on the Company's leases and financial statements has not yet been determined.
+The Company does not have any leases and has therefore determined that this standard will not have an impact on its unaudited interim condensed consolidated financial statements.